-13.12 Transfer of Properties and the Debt of Deceased Indigent Estates
+13.12 Transfer of Properties and the Debt of Deceased Indigent Estates include the valuations of the property in order to charge the occupant for property rates.

 In the event of the death of the title holder of a property in an indigent household, the Municipality may enter into agreements with local attorneys, the Legal Aid Board or the provincial Law Society for the transfer of the property into the name of the successor at the lowest possible cost.